mrothfuss/coreboot-D16/README.md

 Information is also provided to assist others in building reliable firmware for the D16 motherboard.
 The included files are configured to build a firmware image without any closed-source components.
 Example commands are provided to customize the firmware and include various closed-source components.
+The coreboot-4.11 version is recommended, fan control in the tested coreboot-4.15 version is unreliable and may lead to harmful CPU temperatures.

+Development of coreboot 4.11 and 4.15 by [mrothfuss](https://github.com/mrothfuss) has ceased.
+Work on coreboot for AMD Fam15h has moved to [coreboot-fam15](https://github.com/mrothfuss/coreboot-fam15), but currently does not support the ASUS motherboards.
+Initial configs for ASUS KGPE-D16 and KCMA-D8 have been created and are bootable with debugging output, but should only be considered by programmers interested in working on firmware for these boards.
+This separate codebase uses source code provided by AMD (AGESA) and performs better than the code developed by Raptor Engineering or Dasharo.

 ## coreboot-4.11

 ### Status

-Missing Features: no fan control
+Missing Features: no fan control (can be provided by OpenBMC/fand or linux/fancontrol)

 Consistency: the boot process is reliable (1000+ boots with no hangs/issues)

-Stability: about 1/50 boots will be unstable and crash under very high load
+Stability: can crash under very high load

+Issues: stability

 ### Build Environment